railslove/cmxl/README.md

 # do you want an error to be raised when a line can not be parsed? default is true
 Cmxl.config[:raise_line_format_errors] = true

 # try to stip the SWIFT header data.
-This strips everything until the actual first MT940 field. (if parsing fails try this!)
+This strips everything until the actual first MT940 field. (if parsing fails, try this!)
 Cmxl.config[:strip_headers] = true